What was the starting point for your investigation with Saggar firing and Terra Sigillata painting?

-Owner of a Cramic Studio in Jaffa, Israel, Shamai Gibsh’s activities include wheel throwing, hand building and sculpturing.
+The owner of a Ceramic Studio in Jaffa, Israel, Shamai Gibsh’s activities include wheel throwing, hand building, and sculpturing.

 Typically I burnish and cover with terra sigilata, at times I use copper and soluble salts (Metal chlorides like silver, gold, cobalt), and saggar fired inside clay vessels with organic materials typically pine needles.

-For the last 11 years I’ve worked every summer at the Harvard ceramic Studio.
-My sculptural work an been inspired by the life in israel, the political situation in Israel, as well as my recent traveling to China and Korea.
-There I took a path of a single 3 dimensional object instead of using multiple objects like in my “wall” Aestela exhibition.
-Each one of these sculpture represents a wall-barrier.
+For the last 11 years, I’ve worked every summer at the Harvard Ceramic Studio.
+My sculptural work has been inspired by the life in Israel, the political situation in Israel, as well as my recent traveling to China and Korea.
+There I took a path of a single three dimensional object instead of using multiple objects like in my “wall” Aestela exhibition.
+Each one of these sculpture represents a wall barrier.